Medical Necessity and the Effect on Insurance

 If your health insurance plan does not recognize something as medically necessary it will affect your ability to get paid back for medical expenses or be covered under your plan.

 For example, in some cases, plastic surgery may be considered medically necessary and could be covered under a health care plan, however in most cases it is not because it is seen as an elective procedure.
-Click here for more examples of when plastic surgery may be covered and which different procedures are or are not covered.

 How to Know If Something Will Be Covered as a Medical Necessity